.

 Beauty at Burning Man 2010

-Soak humans in art and the playa’s environmental extremes (harsh wind, for sale high heat, relentless dust) and you bring out something significant in them: happiness.
+Soak humans in art and the playa’s environmental extremes (harsh wind, high heat, relentless dust) and you bring out something significant in them: happiness.
 They’re working their tails off to be here, to create something meaningful (if temporary), and to delight and shock each other.

 Black Rock City is populated by some of the most beautiful souls you’ll ever meet.
 That said, sailor guy here drummed so fiercely on Keyboard 2 that he actually snapped a fiberglass mallet.
 Ah, well – there are 20 more.
 That ought to hold us until the next burn.